 Even if they don’t get soiled, fevers mean people will sweat a lot while resting in bed, and resting on cold, clammy, damp sheets is not going to make anyone more comfortable or help them get better.

 This one is simply a no-brainer.
 You can, of course, wash sheets and reliably expect them to come out clean and sanitary but you’ll need something to put back on the bed in the meantime.

 A few extra sets of simple, inexpensive, white sheets (or any other color but white is easy to bleach!) will definitely do the job even on a budget.

 As much as I hate to say it, the gravest threat during a severe pandemic might not come from the germ at all, but instead come from your fellow man driven half-mad with desperation, paranoia, anger and the doldrums.

 It never fails that people’s attitudes precipitously dip during pandemics and it takes little imagination to see why.

 If it is from long weeks and months being cooped up at home under mandatory lockdown with no fun and not even co-workers to keep them company, or from the stress that is attendant with an inherently life-threatening situation, be it from the germ or from financial implosion, it makes no difference.

-You should not be surprised to see interpersonal violence start climbing during a pandemic, as well as certain types of crime.
+You should not be surprised to see interpersonal violence start climbing during a pandemic, as well as certain types of suspicious activities.
 You must be prepared for this eventuality even at your own home and nothing says “get off my property” like a gun.

 Indeed, the climate and terrain of society, as it were, is likely to play into their favor: if everyone is wearing masks, hoods and assorted identity concealing-garb this will not only make identifying them far harder but also help them blend into a crowd when they need to make their escape.